 First up it should be mentioned that the PowerTap PowerCal is not a new product.
 When initially released in 2012, the PowerCal was also available under the Cycleops brand, and you might still find listings for the Cycleops PowerCal in the deeper parts of the interwebs.
-Today though however it is the PowerTap PowerCal which is being distributed from sellers.
+Today though however, it is the PowerTap PowerCal which is being distributed by sellers.

 So, what is in the box?
 The PowerTap PowerCal itself, and end-clipped chest strap, and a slice of dead tree with the manual printed on it

-To be fair, we’ve a pretty standard HRM on the outside.
+To be fair, we have a pretty standard HRM on the outside.

 On the back, we have the RIGHT/LEFT strap connectors, Bluetooth Smart logo, plus the battery door for the CR2032 user-replaceable battery.
 All quite reasonable